mjz48/ohsnap-experiments/mqtt-cli/README.md

 ### P2 features:

+* Change tcp.rs to use one or two 'static buffers instead of creating small buffers for each packet.
+That more closely resembles the intended usage of mqttrs (and is probably more performant than allocating tiny packet sized buffers for every transmission).
 * Implement more POSIX like command line flags
     * short flags can be combined (e.g. -rdq)
     * short flags with optional/required parameters can have no space (e.g. -tflagval or -tFlagVal)